EstelleXIA/RECORD/README.md

 The numbers in parentheses denote the versions used during development of this project.
 Other python and package versions may or may not work as intended.

-A requirements file is provided in the root of this project and can be used to install the required packages via `pip install -r /path/to/requirements.txt`.
+A requirements file is provided in the root of this project and can be used to install the required packages via `pip install -r requirements.txt`.
 If the process fails, you may need to upgrade setuptools via `pip install --upgrade setuptools`.

 ### Try it with example data
 To get you started, example data and configuration files are provided.
 The data can be downloaded from [here](https://zenodo.org/record/6791937).
 Extract `data.zip` and place the contents into the `data` folder like this: